symfony/symfony-docs/security/oidc_login.rst

 Security Considerations
 -----------------------

-The authenticator implements the checks the specifications require, without any option to weaken them:
+The authenticator implements the checks the specifications require.
+Apart from the ID token signature verification described above, none of them can be turned
+off:

 * ``provider_uri`` must use HTTPS, and so must every endpoint the discovery document announces.
 Loopback hosts (``localhost``, ``127.0.0.1``, ``::1``) and